kelseyhightower/kubernetes-cluster-federation/README.md

 The federation-controller-manager needs a kubeconfig file to connect to the federation-apiserver.

+Get the federated API server public IP address:

 ```
 advertiseAddress=$(kubectl --namespace=federation get services federation-apiserver \
   -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
 ```

+Use the `kubectl config` command to build up a kubeconfig file for the federated API server:

 ```
 kubectl config set-cluster federation-cluster \